 Volunteer Teaching Video

 VWI makes arrangements for room, food and transportation for the volunteers, from the first day of the volunteer’s arrival in Jaipur, India.
 Volunteers will be living with the Indian Host Family.
 You will be having your own room at the host family house which can be shared by the same gender volunteer in the program.
+Participants coming with their friends, couples or family members live together at the same accommodation.
 Our host families are carefully screened and selected based on VWI requirements.
 Host families are experience in the realm of hosting international travelers from last 10 years.
-The accommodation and meals provided at the host family will be basic.
 You will be getting 3 Meals per day (Breakfast, Lunch and Dinner), traditional but very nutritious.
 The meals serves at the accommodation are the everyday meals which are eaten by the Indian Families.
 This is how the program has made to make you feel and Live Like a Local.
 However if you are not able to adjust with the Indian meals or need more nutrition/protein/special diet in your meals you can arrange by your own from the near by local market.
 Staying with Host family will give you the opportunity to learn about Indian Life, meet the locals, try local food, speak local language and make yourself to immerse in local customs and traditions.
 The host family members are able to communicate in English and are very friendly with volunteers.
 There is internet connection facility also available at Host Family.
 You will have a very good access through computer & by Wi-Fi access.
 We also arrange transportation facility for volunteers which will everyday pick you to project site and drop to your home when you finish work.
 You will have everyday auto-rickshaw (tuk-tuk) ride for Transportation.
-You will be required to pay extra direct to the host family for Internet Connection (200 INR weekly) and mineral water bottle (20 INR per bottle)
+You will be required to pay extra direct to the host family for Internet Connection (200 INR weekly) and mineral water bottle (20 INR per bottle).

 Shopping and supplies There are many shops near the accommodation where volunteers can go and buy stuff for their requirements.
 The accommodation facility in the main city area of Jaipur so it’s easy to buy anything as shops are in walking distance.
 If a volunteer wants to go in Branded Shopping mall they need to take a Taxi ( Tuk- Tuk ).
 When our taxi driver is not taking them to the project site, he can be hired by volunteers to take them to the Branded Shopping mall, but they have to pay him.